-As a result of COVID-19 and its variants, the worldwide threat continues to (a) affect financial markets, (b) threaten revenue streams, and (c) impact private enterprises with which Carbon Mapper conducts operations.
-Business continuity, including supply chains and consumer demand across a broad range of industries and countries, continues to present challenges.
+As a result of COVID-19 and its variants, the worldwide threat had (a) influenced financial markets, (b) threatened revenue streams, and (c) impacted private enterprises with which Carbon Mapper conducted operations.
+Business continuity, including supply chains and consumer demand across a broad range of industries and countries, continues to recover from previous challenges.
 Management monitors and evaluates its options.
-These financial statements reflect certain economic ramifications which impacted the years ended August, 2022 and 2021.